 Financial instruments which potentially subject the Museum to significant concentrations of credit risk consist principally of cash and cash equivalents and investments.
 The Museum maintains its bank accounts at financial institutions with a high credit standing located in the Kansas City metropolitan area where accounts are insured by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000.
 The balance in these accounts frequently exceeds federally-insured limits.
-Cash equivalents of \$703,000 at December 31, 2015 are invested in money market funds which are not insured by the FDIC, but are secured by Government bonds.
+Cash equivalents of \$107,005 and \$703,000 at December 31, 2016 and 2015, respectively, are invested in money market funds which are not insured by the FDIC, but are secured by Government bonds.